 Fire coral is common on and around the reefs and is sharp enough to cause small cuts.
-When you brush up against fire coral it can cause mild stinging and can develop into a rash.
+They are yellow or brown and attach themselves to rocks, seaweed, and other coral.

 Jellyfish can sting – when I was growing up we often went waterskiing.
 And I usually fell off – and usually always got a jellyfish sting or three.
 But there are two varieties of jellyfish that are dangerous – the box jellyfish and the Portuguese man-of-war jellyfish.

 Both the box jellyfish and the Portuguese man-of-war can be fatal to humans, however, if stung multiple times by a Portuguese man-of-war it can be fatal.

 I love to snorkel, but I am truly petrified of sharks.
 When snorkeling Dry Rocks in John Pennekamp I came face to face with that fear and overcame it.
 There are lots of sharks in the Keys, but shark attacks are rare.

 The most common sharks in the Keys are nurse sharks.
 They are docile, harmless sharks that spend time close to the sea floor.
 You’re more than likely to spot them while snorkeling many feet above in the coral reefs.

 Caribbean reef sharks are everywhere in the Keys, but they are relatively harmless.
 However, the bull shark is a very aggressive shark, and it can also be found in the waters of the Florida Keys.
 If you keep your distance and don’t mess with them they will rarely mess with you.

 Other Sea Life

 While snorkeling you’ll see many other forms of vibrant sea life, many not as dangerous as the marine animals listed above.
 Some examples of what you might see are:

 Star and Brain corals